isomerpages/edb-pix/_build-your-team/Key administrative steps/Overview.md

 description: Overview
 third_nav_title: Key administrative steps
 ---
-# Overview
+# Key administrative steps for hiring or relocating

 Ready to build your team?
 There are some key administrative steps that you need to take before hiring or relocating employees in Singapore.

 #### For all companies
 * [Register your business with the Accounting and Corporate Regulatory Authority (ACRA)](/build-my-team/admin/all/)